Catalytic converter thefts reported - Farmville

 Prince Edward County Sheriff L.A.
 “Tony” Epps said the first theft of a catalytic converter was reported Nov.
 14 in the 5000 block of Prince Edward Highway in Prospect.
 The second was reported Nov.
 25 involving a church van on Sulphur Springs Road in Prospect.
 The third report of a stolen catalytic converter was Nov.
 30 involving two trucks at the Prince Edward County landfill in Prospect.

-“It appears that a reciprocating saw — Sawzall — was used to cut the converters at each location,” Epps said.
-“Catalytic converters are being reported stolen from other counties also.”
+“Catalytic converters are being reported stolen from other counties also,” Epps said.

 Thieves target the devices designed to reduce auto emissions because they contain metals such as platinum, palladium and rhodium that are valuable to scrap metal dealers.
 Catalytic converters can be sold anywhere from $60 to $450 depending on the size and model of the part.